-To that end authors must keep their personal opinions out of stories.
+Authors must keep their personal opinions out of stories.
+We call this editorializing.
 All statements and perspectives should be accompanied by evidence that supports the claim.

 We don't normally write first-person narratives; our authors rarely use ‘I’, ‘me’, ‘us’ or ‘we’ and all stories, with a few concrete exceptions, are written in the third person.

-Sourcing with links is essential in the quotes we use from social, citizen and local media to support our writing.
+Sourcing with hyperlinks is essential in the quotes we use from social media, citizens, and local media to support our writing.
 Whenever you quote, blockquote or reference a blog or media channel in your post, provide a direct hyperlink to the source.
-Try to only hyperlink a few words – don't hyperlink whole sentences of text.
+Try to hyperlink only a few words, don't hyperlink whole sentences of text.

-We normally discourage authors from using first person or “I” in posts, but in cases of first-hand reporting, where the interview was conducted over email, phone, Skype or in person and there aren’t any digital files to back up attribution, we encourage authors to make attribution transparent and clear by adding language that explains how, where and when the interview was conducted:
+In cases of first-hand reporting, where the interview was conducted over email, phone, Skype or in-person and there aren’t any public digital files to back up attribution, we encourage authors to make attribution transparent and clear by adding language that explains how, where and when the interview was conducted.
+Examples:

-I conducted this interview in person with Navi Lagis in Russian on September 6.
+Ex.
+I conducted this interview in person with Navi Lagis.

-I conducted an email interview in Arabic with Ali Omar on September 6.
+Global Voices conducted an email interview with Ali Omar.